christian-carnate/personal-blog/_posts/2024-07-17-How-To-Upload-Local-Files-to-GitHub.md

 The `cd` command changes the directory you are working in. `git init` initializes and organizes the folder so it can be used a repository. `git add .` tells Git to add the files in the folder to the repository. `git commit -m "<commit-message>"` creates a commit with a custom commit message (make sure to change *commit-message* to whatever you wish and to enclose it in quotation marks). `git branch -M main` sets the main branch, which is already the default branch for your repository. `git remote add origin <url-to-GitHub-repository>` tells Git which repository to upload the files to (grab the URL that ends in *.git* by clicking the green **Code** button on your repository's webpage and copying the HTTPS URL). `git push -f origin main` force pushes your commit to GitHub.

-If you want to push a local repository that is initialized and has a remote origin already set to a different repository on GitHub, use the command `git remote remove origin` to remove the set remote origin then use `git remote add origin <url-to-GitHub-repository>` to change which repository you want to upload to.
+If you want to push a local repository that is already initialized and has a remote origin set, use the command `git remote remove origin` to remove the remote origin then use `git remote add origin <url-to-GitHub-repository>` to change which repository you want to upload to.

 ![URL to add remote origin.](/assets/img/article_img/GitHub_FileUploadTutorial/GitHub_RepositoryURL.png)

 ![Successful commit to GitHub via CLI.](/assets/img/article_img/GitHub_FileUploadTutorial/GitHub_CommitViaCLI.png)

-Once you have completed all steps above, then your files should have uploaded to GitHub.
+Once you have completed all steps above, your files should have been uploaded to GitHub.
 If you have a *README.md* file, then it should display your markdown text underneath your files.

 ![Result after pushing the commit to GitHub from CLI.](/assets/img/article_img/GitHub_FileUploadTutorial/GitHub_CommitResult.png)

 Keep in mind that any files that existed in the repository prior to the pushing of the commit will be replaced with the files included in the commit.

-## Conclusion
+## Final Thoughts

 Congratulations, you have learned how to upload files and folders to your new GitHub repository.
 You can now share your hard work with friends, classmates, and future employers.